 Macalester’s “Mac Moment” fundraising campaign launched privately in 2016 with the goal of raising $100 million for the college over four years.
-The school aimed to put $40 million towards financial aid and $20 million each towards the Macalester Fund, programming and faculty and academic support repsectively
+The school aimed to put $40 million towards financial aid and $20 million each towards the Macalester Fund, programming and academic support respectively.

 The projected end of the campaign wasn’t until May 2020.
 However, six months after the campaign’s public launch and over a year shy of its projected end, Mac Moment has already succeeded in raising the target $100 million.

 “Happily, [we reached our goal] faster than we expected,” President Brian Rosenberg said.
 “You plan these campaigns on the basis … of what consultants tell you you’re likely to be able to raise and that’s why we aimed for $100 million in four years.
 When you exceed that and you reach that goal much more quickly than you thought you might, it’s gratifying.”